Export Control

 WRONG!

 Fundamental research projects are exempt from export controls (NSDD-189), however, this exemption only applies to research.
 It does NOT apply to the equipment and software being used or created.
 If a piece of hardware is created during the fundamental research, then that piece of hardware is subject to export controls.
-If software is created, unless it is made publicly available (free to download by anyone), the it is subject to export controls.
+If software is created, unless it is made publicly available (free to download by anyone), then it is subject to export controls.
 If you are using a machine/equipment to carry out your research, and that equipment is export controlled (UM institution can purchase most of those very easily), then training your non-US person students on the inner workings of that equipment might be against the law.

 Geologist studies rocks